yuuuuuuunliu/3D-sanner/README.md

 * [Contributors](https://github.com/yuuuuuuunliu/3D-sanner#Contributors)

 ## Description
+We use HC-SR04 as the ultrasound distance sensor component.

   ![A picture of the distance sensor we used](https://github.com/yuuuuuuunliu/3D-sanner/blob/main/Figures/HC-SR04.jpg)

+HC-SR04 has 4 pins.
+The Vcc pin and GND pin are connected to 5V and GND of Arduino Nano respectively.
+Both of them function as power supply as well as logical high/low.
+Trig pin is the input of HC-SR04 and is conncted to D3

 ## List of Components
   * Ultrasonic Distance Sensor - HC-SR04